Dani723/table/README.md

 Single cells and columns can be highlighted by using the `vclCellHighlight` class on each `td`in the respective column or on single cells only.
-An example is shown in the fourth column.

 _Column width_

-The column width can be defined in the table header using one of the classes `vclSpan-5p` - `vclSpan-90p`. which define the occupied space in percent.
+The column width can be defined in the table header using one of the classes `vclSpan-5p` - `vclSpan-100p`. which define the occupied space in percent.

 _Heading height (two lines of text)_